-Study 2 provides further evidence that category knowledge influences the use of explicit endorsements, while also demonstrating the process underlying this effect.
+Study 2 provides further evidence that category knowledge impacts the use of explicit endorsements, while also demonstrating the process underlying this effect.
 First, consistent with Study 1, novices were more likely to use explicit endorsements (i.e., "I recommend the hotel").

-Second, as we predicted, attention to preference heterogeneity underlies this effect.
+Second, as predicted, attention to preference heterogeneity underlies this effect.
 At baseline, novices were less aware of preference heterogeneity.
 Reminding participants that people's category preferences differ led novices to act more like experts and avoid explicit recommendations.
+Alternative Explanations.
+In addition to testing self-enhancement directly through manipulation, we also considered five other alternative explanations.

-In addition to testing self-enhancement directly through manipulation, we also considered five alternative explanations.
-First, rather than being driven by preference heterogeneity, one could argue that novices are more likely to make recommendations because they want to look good to others (or that experts are less likely to do so because they want to avoid looking bad).
-To test this possibility, in addition to our preference heterogeneity manipulation, we manipulated self-enhancement motives.
+First, rather than being driven by preference heterogeneity, one could argue that novices are more likely to recommend because they want to look good to others (or that experts are less likely because they want to avoid looking bad).
+To test this possibility, in addition to our preference heterogeneity manipulation, we also manipulated self-enhancement motives.
 In the control condition, participants were told, "You decide to share your thoughts about the hotel online."
 In the low self-enhancement condition this was extended to say, "with some people you don't care about impressing."
-In the high self-enhancement condition, it was extended to say, "with some people you want to impress."
-The manipulation was successful (F(2, 601) = 9.77, p < .001),9 but there were no main effects or interactions due to self-enhancement (Zs < 1.6, ps > .10).
-The finding that novices (experts) are not more (less) likely to recommend when they are trying to impress others casts doubt on the possibility that self-enhancement drove our effects.
+In the high self-enhancement condition it was extended to say, "with some people you want to impress."
+The manipulation was successful (F(2, 601) = 9.77, p < .001)7 but there were no main effects or interactions due to self-enhancement, (Zs < 1.6, ps > .10).
+The fact that novices (experts) are not more (less) likely to recommend when they are trying to impress others casts doubt on the possibility that self enhancement drove our effects.

-Furthermore, although prior research has not predicted or found that novices are more motivated than experts to selfenhance to compensate for their self-perceived shortcomings (Packard and Wooten 2013), one could speculate that people who believe they are less (vs. more) knowledgeable might be more likely to recommend products to compensate for this belief.
-However, subjective knowledge did not drive the impact of expertise (objective knowledge) on endorsement style in either condition (bootstrap 95% confidence intervals [CIs]: control = [-.01, .06], preference heterogeneity = [-.01, .05]; Model 7, Preacher and Hayes 2004), failing to support a compensatory self-enhancement explanation.
+Further, although prior research does not predict or find that novices are more motivated than experts to self-enhance in order to compensate for their self-perceived shortcomings (Packard and Wooten 2013), one could speculate that people who believe they are less (rather than more) knowledgeable might be more likely to recommend products to compensate for this belief.
+However, subjective knowledge did not drive the impact of expertise (objective knowledge) on endorsement style in either condition (bootstrap 95% CI control: -.01, .06; preference heterogeneity: -.01, .05; model 7, Preacher and Hayes 2004), failing to support a compensatory self-enhancement explanation.